Close

 Camilla Pizzini

-Camilla Pizzini was born in 1996 in Rovereto, in Trentino Alto-Adige, Italy.
+Camilla Pizzini was born in 1996 in Rovereto, Trentino Alto-Adige, Italy.
 She has fallen in love with photography since her teenage years.
 She gained a bachelor’s degree in design at the Free University of Bozen-Bolzano which allowed her to expand her knowledge of visual communication and contemporary arts.

 How did you get your start in photography?